Testing leptogenesis and dark matter production during reheating with primordial gravitational waves: Introduction

-Motivated from these, in this work we have investigated dynamical generation of baryon asymmetry via leptogenesis, by considering CP-violating decay of the RHNs originated from the radiation bath during the period of reheating.
-We consider reheating to take place from the {\it perturbative} decay of the inflaton either into a pair of SM-like fermions or into a pair of SM-like bosons, while the inflaton oscillates at the bottom of a monomial potential.
+Motivated from these, in this work we have investigated dynamical generation of baryon asymmetry via leptogenesis, by considering CP-violating decay of the RHNs originated from the radiation bath, as well as from the perturbative inflaton decay during the period of reheating.
+We consider reheating to take place from the decay of the inflaton either into a pair of SM-like fermions or into a pair of SM-like bosons, while the inflaton oscillates at the bottom of a monomial potential.
 We also consider DM production from the thermal bath during reheating through non-renormalizable interactions, that gives rise to UV freeze-in, where bulk of the DM production occurs around the highest temperature of the thermal bath.
 Since production of both the DM and baryon asymmetry is controlled by the background dynamics, namely, inflaton-SM coupling and shape of the inflaton potential during reheating, we check the feasibility of simultaneously producing both in the required amount for certain choices of the model parameters.
 It is also possible to test our scenario at several, futuristic GW detection facilities, thanks to the blue-tilt imparted to the primordial GW spectrum by the stiff expansion history of the reheating era.
 It is worth mentioning that earlier studies, for example, Refs.~\cite{Hahn-Woernle:2008tsk,Barman:2021tgt,Datta:2022jic} did consider leptogenesis during reheating, but for quadratic inflaton potential, whereas Ref.~\cite{Hahn-Woernle:2008tsk,Barman:2021tgt,Datta:2023pav} also considered explicit coupling between inflaton and the RHNs.
-The present study differs from the previous ones in three ways: (a) inclusion of generic monomial potential, (b) no direct interaction between inflaton and RHN and (c) having primordial GW as a probe.
+The present study differs from the previous ones in two ways: (a) inclusion of generic monomial potential and (b) having primordial GW as a probe for the scale of leptogenesis.
 In addition, we also explore production of dark matter via UV freeze-in from the radiation bath during reheating.
 However, we always consider the inflaton decay to be perturbative, which is not applicable during the early stages of reheating, but is necessary to completely drain out the inflaton energy density.
 A detailed study of such non-perturbative effects require dedicated lattice simulations, that is beyond the scope of this work.

 The paper is organized as follows.
 In Sec.~\ref{sec:model} describe the model of leptogenesis.
 The the generation of baryon asymmetry and DM abundance during reheating is discussed in Sec.~\ref{sec:cogenesis}.
 Testability of the model with inflationary GW is explained in Sec.~\ref{sec:pgw}.
 Finally, we conclude with Sec.~\ref{sec:concl}.